-22.16 Related party relationships and transactions
+21.16 Related party relationships and transactions

-Related party relationship exists when (a) a person or a close member of that person's family has control or joint control, has significant influence or is a member of the key management personnel of the reporting entity or of a parent of the reporting entity, (b) an entity is related to the Bank if, the entity and the Bank are members of the same group, one entity is an associate or joint venture of the other entity, both entities are joint ventures of the same third party, one entity is a joint venture of a third entity and the other entity is an associate of the third party, an entity is a post-employment benefit plan for the benefit of employees of the Bank, the entity is controlled or jointly controlled by a person who has control or joint control over the Bank and a person as identified in (a) above has significant influence over the entity or is a member of the key management personnel of the entity or of a parent of the relationships, and not merely to the legal form.
+Related party relationship exists when (a) a person or a close member of that person's family has control or joint control, has significant influence or is a member of the key management personnel of the reporting entity or of a parent of the reporting entity, (b) an entity is related to the Bank if, the entity and the Bank are members of the same group, one entity is an associate or joint venture of the other entity, both entities are joint ventures of the same third party, one entity is a joint venture of a third entity and the other entity is an associate of the third party, an entity is a post-employment benefit plan for the benefit of employees of the Bank, the entity is controlled or jointly controlled by a person who has control or joint control over the Bank and a person as identified in (a) above has significant influence over the entity or is a member of the key management personnel of the entity or of a parent of the entity.
+In considering each possible related party relationship, attention is directed to the substance of the relationships, and not merely to the legal form.